 Types of Financial Advisors: Why you should work with a Fiduciary Advisor

 There are three (3) types of financial advisors out there:

-They are all different and most have different incentives.
-It is important for all investors to know these differences.
+They are all different, and most have different incentives.
+All investors need to know these differences.

-To be clear, I’m not suggesting that all broker/dealer financial advisors are Jordan Belforts or Gordon Gekkos in hiding.
+To be clear, I’m not suggesting that all broker/dealer financial advisors are Jordan Belfort’s or Gordon Gekko’s in hiding.
 In fact, most financial advisors that work at these firms are good decent people.
-I worked at some of the largest and most well-known broker/dealers in the world, and I can tell you from experience: most financial advisors intend to do well for their clients.
+I worked at some of the largest and most well-known broker/dealers globally, and I can tell you from experience: most financial advisors aim to do well for their clients.
 However, brokers have a significant conflict of interest: they get paid by selling financial products to their clients.

 This detailed information must then be compiled into a client brochure and written in clear language in a specified format, so investors may compare one firm to another as apples-to-apples.

 So, what does this mean?
-This means that they can claim to be a fiduciary independent advisor in one hand and sell products for a commission as a broker in the other.
+This means that they can claim to be a fiduciary independent advisor on one hand and sell products for a commission as a broker on the other.
 It’s a shady business.
-These advisors can earn a client’s trust by telling them they are fiduciaries and that they are obligated to place their interests before their own.
+A lot of these types of advisors are a wolf in sheep’s clothing.
+These advisors can earn a client’s trust by telling them they are fiduciaries and obligated to place their interests before their own.
 Then, they can switch hats and sell them financial products for a commission.
 And, unfortunately, the vast majority of independent advisors are structured this way.

 Are CFPs Fiduciaries All The Time?